Best Toned Legs Workout Ever [6 week plan]

 [B] While keeping a straight back and abs tight, lift one leg at a 90-degree angle and kick your foot towards the ceiling.

 [C] Pause for one or two seconds and the top and then lower your leg down to the starting position and repeat.
-Switch sides to complete set.
+Switch sides to complete the set.

 Best legs workout plan

 This toned legs workout plan is 6 weeks long.
 Weeks 1 and 2 are quite easy, and you can do them with or without weights, depending on your fitness level.
-Weeks 3 and 4 are moderate, and 5 and 6 are where you will constantly feel the burn and come out with a sculpted butt and incredibly toned legs.
-Aim to do this leg workout plan at least three times a week.

 Dynamic warm-up